gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`vhdl-oop-function` (Intel Quartus RTL viewer)

-Synthesis results (:numref:`ghetto_comb_mac_rtl`) show that functionally correct MAC has been implemented.
+The synthesis results (:numref:`ghetto_comb_mac_rtl`) show that a functionally correct MAC has been implemented.
-However,in terms of hardware, it is not quite what was wanted.
+However, in terms of hardware, it is not quite what was wanted.
-Data model specified 3 registers, but only the one for 'acc' is present and even this is at the wrong location.
+The data model specified 3 registers, but only the one for 'acc' is present and even this is at the wrong location.

-In fact, the signal path from **in0** to **out0** contains no registers at all, making this design useless.
+In fact, the signal path from **in0** to **out0** contains no registers at all, making this design hard to use in real designs.

 Understanding registers
 ~~~~~~~~~~~~~~~~~~~~~~~

 Clearly the way of defining registers is not working properly.
-Mistake was to expect that the registers work in the same way as 'class variables' in traditional programming
+The mistake was to expect that the registers work in the same way as 'class variables' in traditional programming
 languages.

 In traditional programming, class variables are very similar to local variables.
-Difference is that
+The difference is that
 class variables can 'remember' the value, while local variables exist only during the function
 execution.

-Hardware registers have just one difference to class variables, value assigned to them does not take
+Hardware registers have just one difference to class variables, the value assigned to them does not take
-effect immediately, rather on the next clock edge.
-That is the basic idea of registers, they take new value
+effect immediately, but rather on the next clock edge.
+That is the basic idea of registers, they take a new value
 on clock edge.
-When value is set at **this** clock edge, it will be taken on **next** clock edge.
+When the value is set at **this** clock edge, it will be taken on **next** clock edge.

 Trying to stay in the software world, we can abstract away the clock edge by thinking that it denotes the
 call to the 'main' function.
 Meaning that registers take the assigned value on the next function call,